matthew-brett/curious-git/curious_remotes.rst

     git add nobel_prize.md
     git commit -m "Add first draft of paper"

-Git updated the local ``master`` branch, but the remote does not know about this update yet:
+Git updated the local ``main`` branch, but the remote does not know about this update yet:

 .. prizerun::